guitartsword/task-management-ui/README.md

 ### Environmental Variables

-This are the required environmental variables to have in a production environment:
+These are the required environmental variables to have in a production environment:
 ```sh
 API_BASE_URL=
 # https://next-auth.js.org/configuration/options#environment-variables